 - APAGS is the American Psychological Association of Graduate Students.
 Its mission is to “build a better future for psychology by serving as a united voice to enrich and advocate for graduate student development.”

-- The North Carolina Psychology Board, the licensing agency for psychologists in North Carolina, has an extensive & helpful website.
+- The North Carolina Psychology Board is the licensing agency for psychologists in North Carolina.
+Its website is extensive & informative.

-- APPIC is the Association of Psychology Postdoctoral & Internship Centers.
+- APPIC – Association of Psychology Postdoctoral & Internship Centers.

 - Postdoc Jobs.com lists scholarships & fellowships and is also a job search site devoted to postdoctoral opportunities.

-- The Association of State and Provincial Psychology Boards (ASPPB) is the association of psychology licensing boards in the United States and Canada.
-ASPPB created & maintains a standardized written exam, the Examination for Professional Practice in Psychology (EPPP), which is used by licensing boards to assess candidates for licensure and certification.
+- The Association of State and Provincial Psychology Boards (ASPPB) – the association of psychology licensing boards in the United States and Canada.
+ASPPB created & maintains a standardized written exam, the Examination for Professional Practice in Psychology (EPPP), which is used by licensing boards to assess candidates for licensure & certification.

-- The NC Division of Mental Health, Developmental Disabilities, and Substance Abuse Services provides information on local programs and has licensure manuals & forms available for printing.
+- The NC Division of Mental Health, Developmental Disabilities, and Substance Abuse Services – NCMHDDSAS – state agency that provides resources to individuals that meet department criteria.

 - The NC Division of Adult Correction, formerly the Department of Correction, includes applications for both employment and internship opportunities in the field of psychology.

-- Insider’s Guide to Graduate Programs in Clinical and Counseling Psychology. www.amazon.com: link to this book.
+- Insider’s Guide to Graduate Programs in Clinical and Counseling Psychology: 2016/2017

 - The Agency for Healthcare Research and Quality: www.ahcpr.gov – provides information on evidence-based practice, treatment outcomes & effectiveness, technology assessment, and information on preventive services.
 Also includes a Spanish language section.

 - National Institute for Mental Health: www.nimh.nih.gov.
 While primarily a research oriented site.
 This site contains a lot of useful updates for clinicians.
 Also provides information on funding opportunities and clinical trials open to patients.

 - Substance Abuse and Mental Health Services Administration: www.samhsa.gov.
 SAMHSA is the Federal agency charged with improving the quality and availability of prevention, treatment, and rehabilitative services for substance abuse and mental illnesses.
 Extensive links and information resources.